-Feedback from youth workers suggests that young people have engaged well with long standing ward officers who regularly engage in local projects such as sports and bike mechanic workshops, ovecoming an intital lack of trust
+Feedback from youth workers suggests that young people have engaged well with long-standing ward officers who regularly engage in local projects such as sports and bike mechanic workshops.
+They believe initiatives like this to be helpful in ovecoming an intital lack of trust.

+Youth clubs provide safety & security
-After family and friends, almost everyone would seek help from their youth club/youth worker first and foremost when in need

-The feeling of security, protection and support they feel from their YC was palpable

-The absolute confidence and certainty that they would be helped in whatever way they needed by their youth club was striking

-The importance of the youth clubs to these young people cannot be over stated

-Almost unanimous that investment in youth clubs would be the most beneficial thing to young people
+- After family and friends, almost everyone would seek help from their youth club or youth worker first and foremost when in need - The feeling of security, protection and support they feel from their youth clubs was palpable - The absolute confidence and certainty that they would be helped in whatever way they needed by their youth club was striking - The importance of the youth clubs to these young people cannot be overstated - Responses were almost unanimous that investment in youth clubs would be the most beneficial thing to young people